GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 ## Nextflow options and commands

-Nextflow provides a robust command line interface for the management and execution of pipelines.
-The top-level interface consists of options and commands.
+The Nextflow CLI is structured as a set of top-level options and commands.

-You can list Nextflow options and commands with the `-h` option:
+List them with the `-h` flag:

 ```bash
 nextflow -h